fluxninja/aperture/docs/content/architecture/architecture.md

 further tune the concurrency limits based on specific service requirements.

-The controller's policies are stored in a policy database and are managed using the Kubernetes Custom Resource Definition (CRD) API, allowing users to easily configure and modify policies as needed.
+The controller's policies are stored in a policy database and are managed using the Kubernetes Custom Resource Definition (CRD) API, allowing users to configure and modify policies as needed.
 The controller interacts with Aperture Agents, which run alongside service instances as sidecars, to enforce the policies and ensure the reliable operation of cloud-native applications.

 ### Aperture Agents